emilydong001/DH110/Assignments/Assignment01.md

 The Mayo Clinic website is very large and contains a lot of information, so the main usability issues involve organizing the content and navigation in a way that is understandable for users.
 From an accessibility standpoint, they need to increase their font sizes and contrast between text and background, especially in the main navigation menu but also in other areas of their website.

 ## Website 2: [Chinatown Service Center (CSC)](https://www.cscla.org/)

 ### About the Project
-Chinatown Service Center (CSC) is a community-based Chinese-American health and human services organization that advocates for and provides services to immigrants and other communities.
+[Chinatown Service Center (CSC)](https://www.cscla.org/) is a community-based Chinese-American health and human services organization that advocates for and provides services to immigrants and other communities.
 CSC's resources, including a Community Health Center that provides comprehensive healthcare, dental services, and behavioral services, are available in various Chinese dialects like Cantonese, Mandarin, Toishan, and Chiu Jou, as well as other languages like Vietnamese and Spanish.

 My goal is to make their website much more usable, especially for primary users of CSC's services, including low-income, non-English speaking, and elderly users.

 ### Heuristic Evaluation

 #### 1. Visibility of System Status
 * When a user hovers over the top navigation menu, only the "Home" button changes color.
 The rest of the menu items do not provide color feedback, and simply displays the dropdown for each.
-Furthermore, it takes awhile to load each dropdown at times.
+Furthermore, it takes a while to load each dropdown at times.
 Users would have difficulty understanding whether the website is responding to their movement or clicks.
 There is, however, a color change to help the user recognize the page they are currently on.
 (3)

 <p align="center">
   <img src="../Images/nav-services.PNG" alt="Navigation Menu, Services"/>